VOlekh/animal_trading_cards/README.md

 ```

-Use list tag <li> to make a required list.
+Use list tag "li" to make a required list.

 ```
 <ul>